davidrpugh/sfi-complexity-mooc/README.md

 Brian’s work on increasing returns to scale and path dependence.
 Need to figure out a way to incorporate ScalABM to some extent.
 Possibly have some web application running interesting model on AWS that students can interact.
 Fabulous opportunity to build user community…
 However, ScalABM is cutting edge research tool.
 Pedagogically better to teach simulation and computation using Python a la Software Carpentry.

-Lecture: DSGE vs. Complexity Economics
-A Beginner’s Guide to the DSGE Model
-Material for this lecture is heavily influenced by David Colander’s Macroeconomics (pg.
-293).

 ## Additional teaching resources
 Leigh Tesfatsion’s [excellent website](http://www2.econ.iastate.edu/tesfatsi/ace.htm).
 We need to find a way to include more of her work into the course!!!!